DarkAtra/v-rising-discord-bot/README.md

 If you run the application in a Linux environment, make sure that you use a separate user.
-This user only needs read and write permissions for the `bot.db` database file and read permissions for the `application.yml`, both of which are located in the current working directory by default.
+This user only needs read and write permissions for the `bot.db` database file and read permissions for the `application.yml`, both of which are located in the applications working directory by default.

 You can change the location of the database file by modifying the `application.yml` slightly: